- How is small cell lung cancer treated?

 - More treatment information for small cell lung cancer

-Small cell lung cancer surgery
+Surgery for small cell lung cancer

 Surgery is rarely used as the main treatment in small cell lung cancer (SCLC).
 Occasionally (in fewer than 1 out of 20 patients), the cancer is found as only a single lung tumor, with no spread to lymph nodes or other organs.
 Surgery may be an option for these early stage cancers, usually followed by additional treatment (chemotherapy, often with radiation therapy).